omiridoue/sgsss-workflow/README.md

   </a>
 </p>

-## Data
+## Synthetic Data

-Synthetic data was developed for teaching and learning purposes.
+The data involves low fidelity synthetic data.
+This means that the data is generated using functions, and only resembles real-world data in a very basic way.
+This type of synthetic can be useful for teaching and learning, or helping develop code.
+Generative AI was used to construct the data generating functions for this synthetic data.
+Please ensure any further use of this data includes this section.
+The code used to generate data can be shared upon request, drop a line to [(PGR) Eleni Omiridou](mailto:2333157o@student.gla.ac.uk).

-The data has no fidelity to any existing data.
-It does not resembles real-world data in any way.
-This type of dataset is helpful as it allows the development and testing of code.
-The example demonstrates an example from my research project working with school based secondary data on adolescent health behaviours.
+The example application is from my research project working with school based secondary data on adolescent health behaviours.
 It is common for health and education researchers to work with multi-level data involving individual questionnaire data (level 1), nested in schools (level 2) and time (level 3).

 ### Step 1: Open GitHub Codespaces